-Conclusions: Did the placement (warm + light, warm + dark, cold + dark) have any effect?
+Conclusions: Did the conditions the bags were kept in (warm + light, warm + dark, cold + dark) have any effect?
 Why do you think that the food needed to be dipped in water?

 For each step of the scientific process, write one or two sentences about what you did, what you observed, and why you think it happened.